Johanil/BDA-Project/BDA-project/README.md

 Data
 ------------
+Because of the files sizes, the fire risk data set and the reported fires dataset only have sample samples included.
+To retrieve complete dataset got to Data Access
 Fire risk data
 ------------
 The fire risk dataset contains 23 columns, below you'll find an explaination for each of the X columns used in this project.